UMM-CSci-Systems/Threaded-minimum-pairwise-distance/README.md

 Given an array ```values``` of ```N``` integers, the task is to find the smallest absolute distance between any two elements, i.e., minimize ```abs(values[i] - values[j])``` over ```0 ≤ i < j < N```.

+## The project structure

+The ```test``` directory has three sets of tests:
+* ```test/mpd/SerialMinimumPairwiseDistanceTest.java``` contains tests for the serial (non-threaded, non-parallel) solution.
+Since we provide a complete, working serial solution, all these tests should pass out of the box.
+* ```test/mpd/ThreadedMinimumPairwiseDistanceTest.java``` contains tests for the threaded version.
+A key part of your job is to implement the threaded version so that these pass **Note:** There's no good way for the tests to know that you actually used threads correctly, or at all.
+The tests can check that you found the right answer, but not really how you got there.
+You could in fact just drop our serial solution in and it would make these tests pass.
+* ```test/mpd/ThreadTimingTest.java``` contains a timing test that attempts to address the weakness mentioned above.
+This test runs both the serial and the threaded versions on the same large-ish set of data, and compares the time required in each case.
+The assertion, then, is that the threaded version should be at least 3 times faster than the serial version. _This will only be true on a box with at least four cores._ On a single core box (if you can find one) the threaded version is likely to actually be a little slower, and on a dual core box the best speedup you can hope for would be something less than a factor of 2.
+Most of the machines in the lab now have at least 4 cores, however, so this should generally pass if you have your threading right.
+If this test is not passing, use a system monitor to determine how many cores your box has, and check the times printed out by the test.
+If your box only has 2 cores and your speedup is a factor of 1.5 or better, you're probably OK.
+If your box has 8 cores and your speedup is only 2.5 then you've probably got something wrong and should ask someone else to look it over with you.

+The ```src``` directory:
+* ```src/mpd/MinimumPairwiseDistance.java``` is a simple interface that specifies a single method ```int minimumPairwiseDistance(int[] values)``` that takes an array of ```int``` values and returns an ```int``` that should be the minimum distance (difference) between any two values in the array.
+* ```src/mpd/SerialMinimumPairwiseDistance.java``` is a complete serial (non-threaded, non-parallel) solution to the problem.
+This works and you shouldn't need to change anything here.
+The loop structure, though, should be a useful hint for how you might want to structure the loops in your threaded solution.
+* ```src/mpd/ThreadedMinimumPairwiseDistance.java``` is a stub for the threaded version.
+This is where your work will go; see below for hints on the structure of the solution.

 ## The simple serial solution

 In its simple form this is an O(N^2) task because we must compare each of the N^2 pairs of values, or half of that if we take advantage of symmetry and only only check pairs ```(i, j)``` where ```i<j```.
 There are ways to speed this up in the specific case of just integers (e.g., sort the list in O(N log(N)) and then compute pairwise differences in O(N) time), but if we generalize the contents of the arrays and the notion of distance we can create versions where there's no way to improve on the basic O(N^2) approach, so we're going to stick with that for now.

 The file ```src/mpd/SerialMinimumPairwiseDistance.java``` in the starter code includes a serial (non-threaded) O(N^2) solution:
 ```java
     public int minimumPairwiseDistance(int[] values) {
         int result = Integer.MAX_VALUE;